User Dashboard Addon

 In the Event section, you can:

-• Edit the event by clicking on the title if you have permission.
+• Edit the event by clicking on the title, if you have the permission to do so.

-• Delete the event if you have permission.
+• Delete the event, if you have the permission to do so.

 • Check the event’s status.